writethedocs/www/docs/conf/portland/2022/sponsors/prospectus.rst

 A quick overview of the important spaces in the "venue":

 * The *Main stage* is where the talks happen.
-This is also where Lightning talks will be given.
-* The *Sessions area* is where the Writing Day and Unconference will happen.
+* The *Sessions area* is where the Writing Day, Unconference, Q&A and lightning talks will happen.
-* The *Expo area* is where the Job Fair will happen.
-You can chat in text or video directly with attendees.
+* The *Expo area* is where sponsors will be able to have booths available and the Job Fair will happen.
+You can provide videos that will play whenever attendees enter your booth, as well as chat or video-call directly with attendees.

 Sponsorship events
 ------------------